dynobase-icon

 Create function

-We will also need to change the HelloWorldFunction part in template.yaml file to the following one:
+We will also need to change the HelloWorldFunction part in the template.yaml file to the following one:

 It does a series of things:

-• Tells that the source code of our app is located inside books directory
+• Specifies that the source code of our app is located inside the books directory

-• Sets function handler to exported create function
+• Sets the function handler to the exported create function

-• Associates that function with API Gateway, specifically with POST /book endpoint
+• Associates that function with API Gateway, specifically with the POST /book endpoint

-That was when it came to the create function.
-We now want to have an ability to list everything that is in the database.
+That was for the create function.
+We now want to have the ability to list everything that is in the database.

 List/get many function